FA/0266 - BUSINESS ECONOMICS

 The course provides basic knowledge about business administration, defining the main concepts, and describing the structural features and behavior of the different typologies of companies.
 This is achieved through examples and tutorials based on real-life business activities in the biotechnology industry.

-The course analyses (through examples based on real accounting practices) the information system and the accounting method (double-entry bookkeeping) aimed at calculating the annual income and the working capital.
-Also, economic (e.g. cost accounting) and financial analyses (e.g. cash flow) are explained.
+The course analyses (through examples based on actual accounting practices) the information system and the accounting method (double-entry bookkeeping) to calculate the annual income and the working capital.
+Also, economic (e.g., cost accounting) and financial analyses (e.g., cash flow) are explained.

 1) Knowledge and understanding.
-The course allows us to understand the main features of different typologies of companies, with a focus on their key accounting characteristics.
-The course provides basic knowledge of the accounting technical language.
+The course allows understanding the main features of different typologies of companies, with a focus on their key accounting characteristics.
+The course provides basic knowledge of the technical accounting language.

 2) Applying knowledge and understanding.
-The course provides a basic knowledge of financial accounting and double-entry bookkeeping as well as economic and financial analysis, applied to real business management cases.
+The course provides a basic knowledge of financial accounting and double-entry bookkeeping, and economic and financial analysis applied to real business management cases.

-3) Making judgements.
-During classes, students are asked for problem-solving and decision making and to formulate independent accounting judgments, with the help of real business management cases.
+3) Making judgments.
+During classes, students are asked for problem-solving and decision-making and formulate independent accounting judgments with the help of real business management cases.

 4) Communication skills.
-Students are called during classes to discuss the appropriateness of suggested concepts and methods.
-Communication skills are developed with the written exam that requires students to provide coincese answers.
+Students are called, during classes, to discuss the appropriateness of suggested concepts and methods.
+Communication skills are developed with the written exam that requires students to provide concise answers.

 5) Learning skills.
 The course develops students’ skills that are preliminary to work in companies in the biotechnology industry.

 The course requires basic computational knowledge.
 Moreover, as ‘useful’ prerequisites, fundamental mathematical skills are required.
-Knowledge and understanding achieved through the high-school are considered as a proper basis to attend the course.
+Knowledge and understanding achieved through high school are considered as a proper basis to attend the course.